Skip to main content

 2. Mid-tier model evaluation: While frontier models all score 90+, mid-tier and open-weight models still show significant variance on GPQA.
 It's useful for evaluating models like Llama 4, Qwen 3, and Mistral variants.

-3. Domain-specific insights: Because GPQA covers three specific science domains, it can reveal whether a model is stronger in physics than biology, for example.
+3. Domain-specific insights: Because GPQA covers three specific science domains, it can reveal whether a model is stronger in physics than biology.
 This matters if you're using AI for domain-specific research.

 4. Methodology benchmark: The "Google-proof" validation methodology GPQA pioneered has become the gold standard for creating contamination-resistant benchmarks.
 Understanding GPQA helps you evaluate the quality of newer benchmarks.